myluna08/homebridge-rituals/README.md

 * The most important limitation, with this very first version you can only manage only 1 genie under the rituals account.

 ## 05.Following Features Implementation (Nice to have in the future)
+- [x] Allow to control FAN rotator speed, Done!
-01. Allow to show battery level information
+- [x] Allow to show battery level information, Done!
-02. Allow to show the fragance name
+- [ ] Allow to show the fragance name
-03. Allow to show the fragance quantity remains inside genie
+- [ ] Allow to show the fragance quantity remains inside genie
-04. Allow to manage more than one genie if you can more than one in the same rituals account.
+- [ ] Allow to manage more than one genie if you can more than one in the same rituals account.

 Yeah, many work .. but you can helpme with a coffe .. <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=4YXRZVGSVNAEE&item_name=Just+for+a+coffe&currency_code=EUR&source=url"><img src="https://img.shields.io/static/v1?label=Buy%20me%20a%20coffe&message=using%20paypal&color=green"></a>